activist-org/activist/CONTRIBUTING.md

 ## Development environment [`⇧`](#contents)

+> [!NOTE]
+> Windows users should be aware that Docker development requires [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/windows/wsl/) version 2 or higher.

 1. First and foremost, please see the suggested IDE setup in the dropdown below to make sure that your editor is ready for development.

 > [!IMPORTANT]